obiech/storefront/README.md

 - Set the `GCP_PROJECT` value to your firebase **project id**
 - Start the emulator with `docker-compose up -d`
 - Open `http://0.0.0.0:4000` on your browser to ensure it's on.

+## Using res Folder

+Please add any resource to the appropriate file in `res` folder and use your variable via importing `package:storefront_app/core/utils/build_context.ext.dart`.
+Example usage of string will be `context.res.strings.superEasyWithDropezy`